spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ---
 sidebar_label: "Deploy a Custom Pack"
 title: "Deploy a Custom Pack"
-description: "Learn how to deploy applications to a Kubernetes cluster with custom add-on packs.
-Deploy your custom pack from the Spectro Registry or an OCI registry.
-Learn how to get started with Palette’s custom packs and reuse them in multiple deployments."
+description: "Learn how to deploy applications to a Kubernetes cluster using Palette's custom packs, hosted in either the Spectro registry or an OCI registry."
 icon: ""
 hide_table_of_contents: false
 toc_min_heading_level: 2